Succulent Plant Identification | Succulent Sphere | Containers for Succulents

 Now I have my very own Sedum and succulent plant nursery under the umbrella of Blue Fox Farm.

-An online plant nursery is sometimes the only way to get specialty plants; I'm determined to send out healthy, happy unusual plants to your mailbox.
+An online plant nursery is sometimes the only way to get specialty plants to add to your collection; luckily, there are now many of these, run by equally as enthralled growers and nursery owners.

 Joining clubs is a fantastic way to meet other plant fanatics, and membership in Alpine Garden Club of B.C. or others like it in your area gives you an opportunity to exchange seeds and plants in your area of interest.